ingresso-group/slate/source/includes/_intro.md

 <blockquote class="lang-specific shell">
 gzip must be used for all requests (with curl you can use the --compressed flag).
 Most http libraries support compression (though you may need to enable this somehow), but if not and you are receiving gzip errors you can pass "Accept-Encoding: gzip" in the headers then unzip the response.

-curl uses the -u flag to pass basic auth credentials in the format user:password.
+curl uses the -u flag to pass HTTP Basic Authentication credentials in the format user:password.
 </blockquote>

 > **List performances for event ID 6IF**